 While visiting Koyasan’s main spots and enjoying the unique Buddhist experiences takes at least two days, it’s a journey worth every moment.
 Take your time to savor this unique slice of Japanese culture.

+In Japan, as the hot summer passes and autumn breezes begin to blow, people look forward to seeing the beautiful autumn leaves.
 Where autumn transforms the landscape into a breathtaking tapestry of vibrant colors.
 From the golden ginkgo trees to the fiery red maples, the fall foliage here is a sight to behold.
 Imagine strolling through ancient temples and serene gardens, all set against a backdrop of stunning autumn hues.
+In Japan, the culture of appreciating flowers, and going to see autumn leaves has been passed down since ancient times.
+Autumn is also known as the season of art, and people enjoy the contrast between the changing colors of nature and the beautiful temples, gardens, and mountains.

 The JMC has announced its forecast for the best viewing times for autumn leaves in 2024 on 3rd September.
 This year’s autumn leaves are expected to be average or slightly later than average across the country.
 In Tokyo in particular, the best viewing time for autumn leaves is expected to be around December 1st.